qis-unipr/qsip/README.md

 # Quantum Software for Improved Privacy (QSIP)

-The QSIP project focuses on the design and development of \textbf{open source} quantum software for quantum secure communications and private quantum computation.
+The QSIP project focuses on the design and development of open source quantum software for quantum secure communications and private quantum computation.